bsacr2018/SainsburysTest/README.txt

-Website ScraperTask test for Sainsbury's Software Engineer role (Manchester)
+Website ScraperTask test originally submitted for Sainsbury's Software Engineer role (Manchester) in 2019, and now resubmitted in 2020.

 1. Installation